Vancouver Weekend: The Best 2 Day Or 48 Hour Itinerary

 8 PM – Cocktail Time!

 I love ending my night with a cocktail.
 A few places I like to go for drinks are Hawksworth and Boulevard.
 Both are a bit ritzy but they have incredible drinks.
 I’m also a big fan of hotel bars.
-I love Bacchus in the Wedgewood Hotel.
+I love Bacchus at the Wedgewood Hotel.
 It’s sort of an old man bar…FYI.
 If you’re looking for a bit of a party place, my friends opened a new bar/club called Alexander in Gastown.
 I went once and DJ Questlove was spinning.

 A whiskey sour at Boulevard